 Medical or Other Hardship AccommodationAttorneys may notify the State Bar that they are unable

-to submit fingerprints in a timely manner due to disability, illness, accident, or
+to submit fingerprints in a timely manner due to severe or chronic health related needs such as disability, illness, accident, or

 other circumstances beyond their control.
 Attorneys can contact the